 Comparative Cognition & Behavior Reviews is an open-access, peer-reviewed electronic journal of substantive reviews and constructive critiques in the area of animal cognition.
 The topics for these reviews and critiques include all aspects of research on cognition, perception, learning, memory and behavior in animals.
 Published by the Comparative Cognition Society, our web-based format is designed to encourage innovation in presenting information within the field.

-Co-Editors: Tom Zentall & Christopher Sturdy
+Co-Editors: Marcia Spetch & Christopher Sturdy

 See the Table of Contents, or click directly to an article listed below.

 - Developmental Stress and Correlated Cognitive Traits in Songbirds

 - Environmental Influences on Spatial Memory and the Hippocampus in Food-Caching Chickadees